-Short Selling Currency Explained
+Short Forex: Selling Currency Explained

-What does short selling currencies involve?
+What do short-selling currencies involve?

 In the forex market, transactions are handled differently to stocks which means the process of short selling a currency pair is very different.
 Firstly, a currency pair involves a base currency and quote currency as seen in the image below.